CDCgov/phdi/containers/fhir-converter/description.md

 ### Download and Build the FHIR Converter

 #### Get Microsoft FHIR Converter
-Using whichever command line tool you are comfortable with (Powershell on Windows, or Terminal on Linux and MacOS), download the FHIR Converter source code from Github with the following command.
+Using whichever command line tool you're comfortable with (Powershell on Windows, or Terminal on Linux and MacOS), download the FHIR Converter source code from Github with the following command.

 ```bash
 git clone https://github.com/microsoft/FHIR-Converter
 ```

 This will install the most recent version of the tool.
-However, if you'd like to use a specific version, you can use a command like this one that specifically downloads the 5.0.4 release (most recent at the time of writing).
+However, if you would like to use a specific version, you can use a command like this one that specifically downloads the 5.0.4 release (most recent at the time of writing).
 `git clone https://github.com/microsoft/FHIR-Converter.git --branch v5.0.4 --single-branch`

 #### Build the FHIR Converter Tool